We undertake various pre-employment checks before we can make a firm offer of employment

 - Proof of your qualifications and professional registration

-Hampshire County Council must employ people with the relevant qualifications for each role.
-This ensures individuals with the appropriate qualifications deliver the services to our community.
+Hampshire County Council must employ people with the relevant registrations and essential qualifications for each role.
+This ensures individuals are appropriately registered and qualified to deliver services to our community.

 - Health assessment